 Whilst you’re checking your destination’s average temperatures and the duration of its dry season, it’s essential you find out – well in advance and just before departure – about any COVID-19 related travel restrictions where you’re heading.
 Be aware that these can change at a moment’s notice, so do endeavour to keep abreast of entry requirements in the lead-up to your holiday.

 Once you’ve determined what’s required, be sure to check out our space saving tips for packing your suitcase, so you can fit everything in!

 CONSIDER CYBER AS WELL AS PHYSICAL SECURITY

-Other precautionary measures apply; verify that the website you’re visiting is HTTPS before visiting and consider using a VPN to enable public WIFI connections to made private.
-Secure travelling involves considering your cyber safety, too, we think.
+Secure travelling certainly involves considering your cyber safety, too, we think, and other precautionary measures apply; verify that the website you’re visiting is HTTPS before visiting and consider using a VPN to enable public WIFI connections to be made private.

 PHOTOCOPY CRUCIAL DOCUMENTS

 Christ, we’ve all been there, rooting around in the bottom of a bag, praying our passport is there.
 Indeed, that carefree spirit we previously extolled does carry the added of misplacing crucial documents needed for your trip onward.
 That is why you should always have copies of documents such as your passport, identification card, or driver’s license on your person, or at the very least, stashed safely back at your hotel room.

 This is even more pertinent in the current global climate, with several layers of bureaucracy added to travel in the form of proof-of-COVID-vaccination, proof-of-negative-test, newly updated travel and health insurance, and, potentially, evidence of booking a quarantine hotel, too.
 With so many new documents to keep track of, it’s a smart move to have backups of everything, both digitally and physically.